mihaiancu/Monads/README.md

 ---

-## 6. Self-Contained Formalization with Custom Classes
+## 6. Self-Contained Formalization with Classes

 The file `MonadBind_classes.lean` provides a fully self-contained formalization that does not depend on Mathlib.
 It defines its own `Bind` and `Monad` type classes and proves the equivalence by constructing instances in both directions.